-1 I. INTRODUCTION REVENUE REQUIREMENTS 2 II.
-3 Q. How does JCP&L propose to calculate the revenue requirements?
-4 For each base rate adjustment filing, JCP&L proposes to calculate the revenue A. 5 requirements associated with the Program costs using the following formula: 6 Revenue Requirements = $[(Pre-Tax\ Cost\ of\ Capital\ \ Rate\ Base)]$ 7 + Depreciation and/or Amortization] 8 The Company will also apply the appropriate factor to collect applicable sales and use tax.
-9 Q. Please describe the components of JCP&L's proposed revenue requirement 10 calculation.
-The "Pre-Tax Cost of Capital Rate Base" component provides recovery of the return on 11 A. 12 the Program investment.
-The term "Pre-Tax Cost of Capital" means JCP&L's pre-tax overall weighted average cost of capital ("WACC") for the Program.
-JCP&L proposes to 13 14 earn a return on its net investment in EnergizeNJ based upon an authorized return on equity ("ROE") and capital structure including income tax effects.
-The Company's initial WACC 15 16 for the Program will be based on the ROE, long-term debt and capital structure approved 17 by the Board on February 14, 2024 in the 2023 JCP&L base rate case, BPU Docket No. 18 ER23030144.
+13 Q. How does JCP&L propose to calculate the revenue requirements?

+- A. For each base rate adjustment filing, JCP&L proposes to calculate the revenue requirements associated with the Program costs using the following formula: - 16 Revenue Requirements = [(Pre-Tax Cost of Capital \ Rate Base) - 17 + Depreciation and/or Amortization] - 18 The Company will also apply the appropriate factor to collect applicable sales and use tax.

+19 Q. Please describe the components of JCP&L's proposed revenue requirement 20 calculation.

+A. The "Pre-Tax Cost of Capital \ Rate Base" component provides recovery of the return on the Program investment.
+The term "Pre-Tax Cost of Capital" means JCP&L's pre-tax

+1 overall weighted average cost of capital ("WACC") for the Program.
+JCP&L proposes to 2 earn a return on its net investment in EnergizeNJ based upon an authorized return on equity 3 ("ROE") and capital structure including income tax effects.
+The Company's initial WACC 4 for the Program will be based on the ROE, long-term debt and capital structure approved 5 by the Board on February 14, 2024 in the 2023 JCP&L base rate case, BPU Docket No. 6 ER23030144.
 JCP&L proposes the initial pre-tax WACC to be 9.13 percent.
-See Schedule 19 CAP-1 for the calculation of the current Pre-Tax and After-Tax WACC.
-Any change 20 resulting after the effective date of the Board's order in the WACC authorized by the Board 21 following this filing, will be reflected in the subsequent revenue requirement calculations 22 and subsequent base rate adjustment filings for EnergizeNJ.
-Any changes to current tax rates will be reflected in an adjustment to the WACC.
+See Schedule 7 CAP-1 for the calculation of the current Pre-Tax and After-Tax WACC.
+Any change 8 resulting after the effective date of the Board's order in the WACC authorized by the Board 9 following this filing, will be reflected in the subsequent revenue requirement calculations 10 and subsequent base rate adjustment filings for EnergizeNJ.
+Any changes to current tax 11 rates will be reflected in an adjustment to the WACC.
+12 The term "Rate Base" refers to all plant constructed and in-service ("Plant In- 13 Service") less the associated accumulated depreciation and/or amortization and less accumulated deferred income taxes ("ADIT").
+The book recovery of each asset class and its associated tax depreciation will be based on current depreciation rates.